Distributed and Secure Kernel-Based Quantum Machine Learning: Distributed Secure Computation of Kernels

 \subsection{Architecture}

+Our architecture builds on foundational concepts in quantum computing, including quantum teleportation \citep{bennett1993teleporting} and Fredkin gates (controlled-SWAP) \citep{fredkin1982conservative}, to enable secure and distributed kernel computation.
+While prior work in the field \citep{sheng2017distributed} explored similar ideas within a single-qubit/single-client framework, we extend and generalize these principles to an $n$-qubit system, $k$-client system, and thus are capable of handling high-dimensional data in diverse settings.

 Our architecture comprises multiple clients, a central server, and a helper entity.
-The clients hold sensitive data that they privately and collaboratively want to learn from.
+The clients hold sensitive data from which they want to learn privately and collaboratively.
 The central server is tasked with computing the kernel securely and privately.
 The helper prepares entangled quantum states to facilitate quantum communication.
 All entities in this setup are capable of performing the necessary quantum operations.
 The architecture is depicted in Figure \ref{fig:arc}.

 We employ an infrastructure in which clients are initially provided with their shared seeds securely, using established cryptographic primitives.
-A semi-honest helper party ensures the fair distribution of seeds, adhering to standard privacy-preserving protocols.
+The helper party ensures the fair distribution of seeds, adhering to standard privacy-preserving protocols.